linorobot/linorobot2_hardware/README.md

 ## Installation

-All software mentioned in this guide must be installed on the robot computer.
+Depend on your use case, for esp32, the robot can run micro ros wifi transport without a robot computer (eg Pi 4) on it.
+All the software will be installed on your desktop computer.
+In other case, all software mentioned in this guide should be installed on the robot computer.

 ### 1. ROS2 and linorobot2 installation
 It is assumed that you already have ROS2 and linorobot2 package installed.
 If you haven't, go to [linorobot2](https://github.com/linorobot/linorobot2) package for installation guide.